juliogomez/devops/README.md

 kubectl get namespace -L istio-injection
 ```

-Complete the required information in all manifests with *.template* extension in the *myhero* folder, and once done rename them from *.template* to *.yml*.
-Then apply them:
+Complete the required information in all manifests with *.template* extension in the *myhero* and *routing* folders.
+Once done rename them from *.template* to *.yml*.

+Apply the ones in *myhero* folder for the initial setup:

 ```
 kubectl apply -f myhero/istio*